 When a national day celebration is politically controversial in another country, global companies like Hyundai, KFC, KIA or Domino’s struggled to avoid social media backlash.

 Kashmir Solidarity Day is a national holiday celebrated in Pakistan every year on February 5.
-It is meant to support Kashmiris in the Indian-administered area Jammu and Kashmir.
+It is meant to support Kashmiris in the Indian-administered area of Jammu and Kashmir.
 Secessionist Kashmiris in the area also observe the day.

 But it is an extremely sensitive matter in India.

-Some local branches of global companies celebrated the Kashmir Day on their social media channels in Pakistan.
+Some local branches of global companies celebrated Kashmir Day on their social media channels in Pakistan.
 India didn’t like it at all.